Soy-Free Tempeh Recipe

-Tempeh is originated from Indonesian, Java Island which is one of the very few soy products that are not originated from China.
+Tempeh originated from Indonesia, Java Island, which is one of the very few soy products not created from China.
 Traditionally tempeh is made with fermented soybeans and has a rich smoky and mushroomy flavor with a firm, nutty texture.
 Tempeh is famous among vegans and is used in dishes to replace meat because of its high protein content.
-Tempeh is a great way of adding more beautiful textures to your dishes.
+Tempeh is an excellent way of adding more beautiful textures to your meals.
 It is packed with nutrients and contains natural antibiotics produced by the Rhizopus molds.

-Instead of soybeans, I am using white beans in this recipe to do the tempeh.
+Instead of soybeans, I am using white beans in this Tempeh recipe.
 The beans I have used are U.S. pulses.
-In fact, you could use any kind of beans.
-It is a wonderful alternative to soy and the white beans provide a mild creamy flavor with an earthy, hearty taste perfect for salads or sautéed in with your favorite vegetables.
+You could use any beans.
+It is a beautiful alternative to soy.
+The white beans provide a mild creamy flavor with an earthy, hearty taste perfect for salads or sautéed with your favorite vegetables.

-I hope this recipe is helpful and it inspires you to create your own version of tempeh. 🙂
+I hope this Tempeh recipe is helpful and it inspires you to create your version of Tempeh.

 How to make tempeh from scratch with white beans instead of soybeans.